blbadger/blbadger.github.io/julia-sets.md

 	plt.savefig('{}.png'.format(t), dpi = 300)
 	plt.close()
 ```
+Note that keyword arguments `vmin` and `vmax` may be supplied to `plt.imshow`, for example by changing the second line to `plt.imshow(julia_set(2000, 2000, 50 + t*3, t), vmin=1, vmax=50+t*3, cmap='twilight')`.
+These signify the minimum and maximum range for the color map, and are not strictly necessary to make a video but prevent `pyplot` from initializing a new automatically defined color range for each image.
+This auto-scaled range is unstable, leading to consecutive images having different colors for the same numerical values which appears as flashes in the background of the video.
+This becomes more important for videos of polynomial root finding algorithms, among other things.

 Now we have all the images ready for assembly into a movie!
 For my file system, the images have to be renamed in order to be in order upon assembly.
 To see if this is the case in your file system, have the folder containing the images listed.

 ```bash